chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/5-registration.md

 Now, wait for the approval of your gateway registration.
 Click "Finish registration".

+If you have any questions regarding verification process please refer to our verification requirements [page](verification).

 ![Thirteen2](13-3.png)

 You will also receive an email associated with your account.